Rudolfisky/Demotica_Dashboard-Info/Dashboard-Design.md

 In order to make a dashboard myself, I need an understanding of how other people tackled this problem.
 In order to aquire this knowledge I will analyze available products from google searches.
 ### Dashboard on hardware

->Vervloesem, K. (2021, 18 januari).
-Zo maak je een eenvoudig dashboard voor je domoticasysteem. computertotaal.nl. https://computertotaal.nl/artikelen/internet-thuis/zo-maak-je-een-eenvoudig-dashboard-voor-je-domoticasysteem/

-The source, found through google, is a tutorial for making a raspberry pi with a display that acts as a dashboard for a MQTT broker.
+(Vervloesem, 2021) Has made a tutorial for making a raspberry pi with a display that acts as a dashboard for a MQTT broker.
 This kind of dashboard is one that runs on a device dedicated to displaying that dashboard. the upside to this is that it is a lot cheaper to produce and can be more throughly costumized.<br/>
 ![related image](https://api.reshift.nl/modules/media/show_image/569967/?width=640&crop=center)
 <br/>

 ### Android Dashboard application

->Habit Automated LLC.
-(2021, 28 november).
-HomeHabit - Smart Home Dashboard. play.google.com. https://play.google.com/store/apps/details?id=app.homehabit.view&hl=nl&gl=US

-The source leads to an playstore app that allows the user to create their own dashboard using within the app.
+(Habit Automated LLC, 2021) Is a playstore app that allows the user to create their own dashboard using within the app.
 The dashboard can be made up to the user own specs using multiple popular integrations like MQTT, home assistant, Domoticz and more.
 A common theme among dashboards is that they are very costumizable, as shown by my source<br/>
 ![related image](https://play-lh.googleusercontent.com/m1KCENqg8pVep7qdtcdrYjJtVnd--lH_t_7KP8phH-WuebTzTULqoSsQxt16IHIah_8=w2560-h1315)
 <br/>
 ### In conclusion